Skip to content

 Key benefits of creating a college list include:

 Remember, this framework is a guide, not a rule.
 No two students are the same, and what works for one may not suit another.
-For instance, a school that feels like Safety for one person could be a dream Reach for someone else.
+For instance, a school that feels like safety for one person could be a reach for someone else.

 If you find this structure doesn’t meet your needs, adapt it or discard it entirely.
 What matters most is building a list that reflects your goals, interests, and aspirations.